Willphillips96/Azure-SIEM-Honeypot-Lab/README.md

 17. To verify failed log in attempts I tried the SecurityEvent | where EventID == 4625 and only got a few results.

-18. Next I parsed out the geodata using a KQL script within log analytics to make sure everything looked correct.
+18. Next I parsed out the geodata using a KQL script below within log analytics to make sure everything looked correct (Latitude/Longitude being in the correct spot ect).

     Failed_RDP_With_GEO_CL
 | parse RawData with * "latitude:" Latitude ",longitude:" Longitude ",destinationhost:" DestinationHost ",username:" Username ",sourcehost:" Sourcehost ",state:" State ", country:" Country ",label:" Label ",timestamp:" Timestamp
 | extend EventCount = 1